Living in Russia may seem a daunting prospect at first but this amazing country can offer expats a truly unique life experience.

 The facilities available to expats living in Russia’s bigger cities are very good and there is a good availability of international schools and healthcare facilities.

-It is possible, however, for expatriates to live an affordable life here provided that they relinquish some of the luxuries they associate with home and adopt a more local standard of living.
+It is possible, however, life in Russia is affordable for expatriates, here provided that they relinquish some of the luxuries they associate with home and adopt a more local standard of living.
 While housing here can be very expensive, other items such as groceries, public transport and petrol can be acquired quite reasonably.

 The Expat Info Desk guide to living in Moscow contains a comprehensive list of all the costs of living in this European city, including groceries, eating and dining out, local and private transport, schools and education and a whole host of other living expenses.